 - Who decides how to manage any vendor risks we find-whether to accept them or impose mitigating controls?

-The answers to all these questions will depend on the extent of your use of third parties: the number of contractors, vendors, service providers, and other third parties with which your organization does business, how frequently you engage them, and how you use them.
+The answers to all these questions will depend on your use of third parties: the number of contractors, vendors, service providers, and other third parties with which your organization does business, how frequently you engage them, and how you use them.

 How to Conduct a Vendor Risk Assessment

-Conducting a vendor risk assessment is a complex task with many steps, especially if you’re doing the job manually.
-Emerging technology can perform most of these tasks for you—but more on that later.
+Conducting a vendor risk assessment is a complex task with many steps, especially if you do the job manually.
+Emerging technology can perform most of these tasks for you-but more on that later.

-Here are 10 essential steps for successful vendor risk assessment: (Again, numerals are missing on the web version)
+Here are ten essential steps for successful vendor risk assessment:

-- Risk ID.
+- Risk identification.
 Identify all your third-party risks.

 - Process risks